tmenguy/ha-solcast-solar/README.md

 1. *Restart HA to load the new integration*
 1. See [Configuration](#configuration) below

+### Beta versions

+Beta versions may be available that fix issues.

+Check https://github.com/BJReplay/ha-solcast-solar/releases to see if an issue has already been resolved.
+If so, enable the `Solcast PV Pre-release` entity to enable beta upgrade (or for HACS v1 turn on `Show beta versions` when re-downloading).

+Your feedback from testing betas is most welcome in the repository discussions at https://github.com/BJReplay/ha-solcast-solar/discussions, where a discussion will exist for any active beta.

 ## Configuration

 1. [Click Here](https://my.home-assistant.io/redirect/config_flow_start/?domain=solcast_solar) to directly add a `Solcast Solar` integration **or**<br/>